DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/akindele.md

 image: '../../../images/maker-foundations-spring2019-akindele.jpg'
 ---

 My project is a scratch game that I use Makey Makey with and linked to glith that have the controles 3d printed

 I maded the scratch game and I made the website

-The scratch game was  not working.
+One challenge I faced was that the scratch game was not working.

-That it is totally (not) a game about getting free money.
+One thing I'd like to tell people about my project is that it is totally (not) a game about getting free money.

-How to how to 3d print a cube.
+One new skill I learned was how to 3d print a cube.

-You need only use scratch nothing else.
+One thing I'd tell someone else who wanted to make this project is that you need only use scratch nothing else.